IntentArchitect/Intent.Modules/Modules/Intent.Modules.Common.CSharp/README.md

         }
     }
     ```

-    For methods this means if there are multiple parameters, if the line length exceeds a certain value, will each parameter be output on a new line:
+    **For methods**: this means if there are multiple parameters and if the line length exceeds a certain value, each parameter will be output on a new line:

     ``` csharp
     public class TypeName